hmrc/tax-free-childcare-payments/resources/public/api/conf/common/testing.md

            <pre class="code--block">
 {
  "errorCode": "E0043",
  "errorDescription": "Parent associated with the bearer token does not have a TFC account.
-Please ask the parent to create a TFC account first.", }
+The parent must create a TFC account.", }
            </pre></td>
     </tr>